KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback.md

 ## Keyboard feedback settings

-KeyboardKit also has an observable ``KeyboardFeedbackSettings`` class that can be used to configure the the audio and haptic feedback to use for various actions.
+KeyboardKit has an observable ``KeyboardFeedbackSettings`` class that can be used to configure the feedback for various actions.

 KeyboardKit will by default create a settings instance and apply it to the input controller's ``KeyboardInputViewController/keyboardFeedbackSettings``.
-You can then configure this instance to change the audio and haptic feedback behavior without having to create a custom feedback handler.
+You can configure this instance to change the feedback behavior without having to create a custom feedback handler.

 ## How to trigger feedback without a handler

 You don't need to use a feedback handler to trigger audio and haptic feedback, although that is the most flexible way.
-Instead, you can just use the ``AudioFeedback`` ``AudioFeedback/trigger()`` and the ``HapticFeedback``'s  ``HapticFeedback/trigger()`` functions directly.
+Instead, you can just use the ``AudioFeedback`` ``AudioFeedback/trigger()`` and the ``HapticFeedback``  ``HapticFeedback/trigger()`` functions directly.

-You can also replace the ``AudioFeedback``'s ``AudioFeedback/engine`` and the ``HapticFeedback``'s ``HapticFeedback/engine`` to change the global behavior of how audio and haptic feedback is handled.
+You can also replace the ``AudioFeedback`` ``AudioFeedback/engine`` and the ``HapticFeedback`` ``HapticFeedback/engine`` to change the global behavior of how audio and haptic feedback is handled.